ugr-sail/sinergym/docs/source/pages/environments.rst

                environment ID or set parameters directly in the environment constructor.
                For more information, see :ref:`Environments Configuration and Registration`.

+.. important:: **Since Sinergym version 3.10.2**, all environments automatically include
+               the ``DatetimeWrapper`` applied by default.
+This provides optimal temporal encoding for deep reinforcement learning algorithms without requiring manual wrapper configuration.
+For detailed information about this wrapper, see :ref:`DatetimeWrapper`.

 .. note:: Additionally, Sinergym supports **full serialization of environments and wrappers**,
           enabling easy saving, modification, and restoration of experiments.
 This ensures reproducibility and simplifies configuration sharing.
 For more details, see